Philosophy, Computing, and Artificial Intelligence

 if I save the person from being killed by the train.

-Making certain assumptions for simplicity, forward chaining yields the belief that
+Making certain assumptions for simplicity, forward reasoning yields the belief that

 five people are in danger of being killed by the train

-This belief triggers the maintenance goal to introduce the achievement goal
+This belief triggers the maintenance goal.
+This introduces the achievement goal

 I respond to the danger of the five people being killed by the train